 BATS – 'The discovery came as a surprise because so far the bats were the prime suspects for the infection.
 However, given that the majority of people hardly comes into contact with bats, it is likely that the virus reaches the man through an intermediate host, "explains Marion Koopmans Institute of Bilthoven.
 Guest who might be precisely the dromedary that, in the Arabian Peninsula, where the Mers began to spread, is bred for meat, milk and transportation and could therefore be at the origin of the infection.
 Verified you are hit by a virus similar to the Middle East Respiratory Syndrome, the next step will be to look for the virus itself, studying stool samples or throat swabs.
 "This will not be easy – Koopmans explains – because the coronavirus is short-lived."
 We must also understand the ways transmission to humans, since the majority of people affected by Mers has not had direct contact with the dromedaries.
 In a commentary on the study published in the Lancet Vincent Munster, the National Institute of Allergy and Infectious Diseases of the United States, said: "In the absence of prophylaxis and treatments Mers-CoV, stop contagion between animals and humans, man -man, it might be the most promising way to prevent other deaths. "

 WHO: CAUTION – The World Health Organization has welcomed the new study.
 However, "we do not know if the virus is the same one that affects humans, nor what type of exposure causes the infection of humans – said the spokesperson Tarik Jasarevic -.
 Every study that leads to new information about coronavirus is positive. " The study "seems to indicate that the Mers-CoV or a virus very similar to it has infected some camels, but the study only found antibodies in dromedaries, that demonstrated that these animals have had the infection.
 But the only way to know if the virus Mers-CoV is the same that has been identified in human beings is to find the Mers-CoV virus in camels, not antibodies.
 It is the next stage – added Jasarevic -.
 It should also be noted that the results do not provide information on how human beings are infected.
 Many affected people have been infected by other people, but many of the people who have been infected by other human beings do not appear to have had contact with camels. " Finally, "it is premature to exclude the possibility that other species may constitute the reservoir or intermediary to be the bearer of Mers-CoV.
 The study provided clues and directions for further investigation, but we do not know what kind of exposure cause human infection, "concluded the spokesman of WHO.
-Inspirational source could be studied clicking this site.
+Similar information can be read visiting hyperlink.